simonmichael/hledger/doc/site/step-by-step.md

 Commodities              : 1 ($)
 ```

----
 ### Show transactions with "hledger print"

-The [[manual#print|print]] command shows a tidied-up view of the transaction entries in your journal.
+The [print](manual.html#print) command shows a tidied-up view of the transaction entries in your journal.
 Since there's just one so far, you should see:

 ```